Polandia94/open_source_claude_md/django_CLAUDE.md

 4. **Stay focused**: If a PR says "remove obsolete message from tutorial and migrations topic", only touch those specific files
 5. **Follow the trail**: When a PR references a past ticket number, that ticket explains what changed and why documentation is now obsolete

+### Decoding PR Semantics

+**Understanding ticket references:**

+- **"Fixed #XXXXX"**: This PR is the **main implementation** of ticket XXXXX
+  - Expect: New features, bug fixes, tests, documentation
+  - Files: Both implementation and test files

+- **"Refs #XXXXX"**: This PR is a **follow-up** to ticket XXXXX
+  - The main work was done elsewhere
+  - Common reasons: cleanup, additional tests, docs, fixing warnings
+  - Example: "Refs #36806 -- Removed unnecessary null=True" means the null parameter handling was implemented in #36806, this is just cleanup

+- **"triggers warnings"** in description: The warnings **already exist**
+  - Task: Fix code that triggers the warning
+  - NOT: Implement the warning system
+  - Changes: Usually just in test models or example code

+- **"which has no effect"** or **"ignored"**: Parameter is intentionally ignored
+  - The implementation already handles this
+  - Task: Remove the useless parameter from examples/tests
+  - NOT: Add handling for the parameter

 ### Git Workflow

 1. **Fork and Clone**: